-Squares and rectangles give a feeling of stability and solidity, especially if they are large.
+Squares and rectangles in photos give a feeling of stability and solidity, especially if they are large.

 Upwards facing triangles also convey stability, because of the solid base of the triangle.
 Downward and sideways facing triangles however don’t, they bring tension, but do still direct the eye in the direction they’re facing.
-Like diagonal lines, triangles are dynamic and introduce energy to an image.
+Like diagonal lines, triangles in photos are dynamic and introduce energy to an image.

 Hard and soft geometry in photography

 A clearly defined geometrical shape in photos, like a building is considered hard geometry.
 These sorts of geometrical shapes will mostly be man made, because of the hard edges.
 They’re also easy to spot once you start looking for geometrical shapes.

 I directed the dancer to reflect the shapes of the environment in her posing… the joy of photographing dancers is their ability to mould their bodies.

-Soft geometry is a roughly defined geometrical shape, like a trimmed hedge.
+Soft geometry in photography is a roughly defined geometrical shape, like a trimmed hedge.
 The edges aren’t as stark as hard geometrical shapes.
 So, of course, you’ll find more soft geometry for photography in nature.
 Because the shapes aren’t as obvious, you have to look more carefully, until you get used to thinking in shapes rather than objects.

 For example, start seeing:

 - Mountain peaks and the converging edges of roads as triangles

 - Doorways, arches and an alley between buildings as a rectangle to frame a subject

 - To help with posing, groups of 2 or more people as shapes instead of as individuals

 Organic shapes in photos are curved and irregular shapes as they appear in nature.